ECAM-Brussels/ArduinoProgramming/README.md

 # ArduinoProgramming

-Resources related to the programming of the Arduino board
+This repository contains material related to several courses involving the programming of Arduino boards.
+It contains the slides presented during trainings and several annotated code examples.

+## Contributors

+- Sébastien Combéfis